 Some women I’ve met on my travels wear a whistle on a necklace.
 Another good device that I’ve been shown is an easy-to-trigger sonic alarm on a keychain.

 You’re in a new city and maybe you want to attend a concert or a local event.
 As the saying goes, there’s safety in numbers.
 Walking at night on an unfamiliar street, it’s a good idea to tag along with a group of women.

 I was in Rome and it was daylight when I walked the few short blocks to see La Traviata.
 When the opera ended and I exited the theatre, it was darker than I expected.
 I saw a few women walking together in the direction I needed to go.
 I asked if they would mind if I tagged along.

 Not only did they not mind, I was escorted safely back to my hotel’s front door.
 Also, when you are staying in a small hotel or pensione, it’s a good idea to let the front desk person know where you are going.
 At small hotels in Europe, you’re supposed to hand your room key over to reception when you leave so it’s easy to remember to state your destination.

 Notify the American Embassy

 If you plan to be in only one or in many cities outside the US, it’s a good idea to let the Embassy know that you’re there.
-It’s easy and can be done online. (insert link to Embassy).
+Go to travel.state.gov for more information and warnings.

 Well, not really.
-Buy a cheap gold ring that could pass as a wedding band.
-Believe or not, it does give some guys a bit of pause, especially if you’re taking local transportation or sitting at a café and don’t want to be bothered.
+Buy a cheap gold ring or a silicon wedding band.
+Believe or not, it does give some men a bit of pause, especially if you’re taking local transportation or sitting at a café and don’t want to be bothered.